-Where are Daequan and Hamlinz?
-TSM duo go dark on Twitch & social media | Dexerto.com
+Where are TSM Daequan and Hamlinz? - Dexerto

-Two of the most popular streamers on Twitch, Darryle 'Hamlinz' Hamlin and Daequan 'Daequan' Loco, have once again gone missing from the internet for over three months.
+They were once two of the biggest streamers in the world, but Darryle ‘Hamlinz’ Hamlin and Daequan ‘Daequan’ Loco, have now been totally silent on social media for the majority of 2020.

 Far from the first time that the pair have pulled a disappearing act across Twitch, YouTube and social media.
 Throughout 2019, both of them took extended breaks, some explained, others not.